pbrus/binary-doppler-beaming/README.md

 ```bash
 $ ./doppler_beaming.py
 ```
 The main module *bidobe* (**bi**nary **do**ppler **be**aming) provides the interface to display, save to files and animate orbits, radial velocities and light curves.
-Moreover it allows to convert [SI](https://en.wikipedia.org/wiki/International_System_of_Units) units from and to astronomical units.
+Moreover, it allows to convert [SI](https://en.wikipedia.org/wiki/International_System_of_Units) units from and to astronomical units.
 For example:
 ```python
 orbit1_position = orbit1.convert_m_to_au(orbit1_position)
 ```
-converts position in meter to position in [AU](https://en.wikipedia.org/wiki/Astronomical_unit).
+converts position in meters to position in [AU](https://en.wikipedia.org/wiki/Astronomical_unit)s.
 The following commands:
 ```python
 plot_projected_orbits(orbit1_position, orbit2_position, "AU", "AU")
 plot_projected_orbits(orbit1_position, orbit2_position, "AU", "AU", "orbits.eps")
 animate_projected_orbits(orbit1_position, orbit2_position, "AU", "AU")
 ```
-display orbits projected on the sky, save them to file *orbits.eps* and animate them on the screen, respectively.
+can be used to display orbits projected on the sky, save them to *orbits.eps* file and animate them on the screen, respectively.

 I encourage to visit my website to see more detailed description of this project.
 The current link can be found on my [GitHub profile](https://github.com/pbrus).